miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 + Pause, hotkey and camera keydefinitions.
 + Discipline and weapon selection toggling.
 + Eight clan hand models and four skyboxes.
-+ Main menu and many other particle effects.
 + Over sixty decal graphics and terminal texts.
 + Over fifty clan idles and many more animations.
++ Many particle effects and wine and cower places.
 + Six character questions and three tutorial popups.
 + Histories mode offering ten histories for each clan.
 + Two songs and twenty-four compositions of Rik Schaffer.